Caterpillar sees China excavator demand falling below pre-pandemic levels | Business

 Caterpillar Inc on Thursday warned that demand for excavators in China, one of its largest markets, could slip below pre-pandemic levels in 2022, as construction activity takes a hit in the country from strict pandemic lockdowns.
 "Mining activity will continue to increase," Caterpillar Chief Financial Officer Andrew Bonfield said in an interview.
 Total operating costs in the first quarter rose 16.5% to $11.73 billion.

 Caterpillar Inc on Thursday warned that demand for excavators in China, one of its largest markets, could slip below pre-pandemic levels in 2022, as construction activity takes a hit in the country from strict pandemic lockdowns.
-Shares of the Deerfield, Illinois based-company fell 4.6% to $204, as analysts expressed disappointment over the company's current-quarter margin forecast.
+Shares of the Deerfield, Illinois based-company fell 3% to $207 in afternoon trade, as analysts expressed disappointment over the company's current-quarter margin forecast.

 The stringent policy also hit Caterpillar, which gets about 5-10% of its total revenue from the country.
 "The lockdowns could weigh on CAT results in China in the second quarter," Edward Jones analyst Matt Arnold said.